zeddee/plgx-esp/README.md

 ## Build and deploy

 After you install Docker and Docker Compose, you can install the PolyLogyx server.
-Please ensure that the following commands are executed from a root privileged terminal.
+Please ensure that the following commands are executed from a root/administrator privileged terminal.

 1. Clone this repository.